aryan2820/TaskMate-Web-/README.md

 npm start

 ## About Project
-In the project the code for To-Do List is written solemnly using React.js and  the code written for navbar and its links is purely written using HTML, CSS and Bootstrap.
+In the project the code for To-Do List is written solemnly using React.js.
+The code written for navbar and its links is purely written using HTML, CSS and Bootstrap.
 The public folder contains index.html which contains the code for navbar using bootstrap and it's the main file which is linked with class "root" for React.js.
 The folder aslo consists of cv.html and its css file which is used as a Hyperlink.
 The folder src consists of all the components and index.js file.